Successful Holiday Gift Opening with a Child with Autism

 Start with a Social Story™ on holidays and/or gift giving.
 Keep it simple but broad enough to cover your family’s traditions.
 Include text and pictures that personalize the routine for your child.
 Address the things that may trigger the youngster.
 If you prefer, use the Social Story™ to highlight some coping strategies that may help the child.

 It may be helpful to know about the possibility of pets in the room, a fire in the fireplace, ceiling fans spinning, and more before bringing your child there.
-Another concern when opening gifts in someone else’s home: if your child is on a restricted diet, then make sure to provide treats s/he can have so s/he doesn’t feel left out (or make a grab for “forbidden” goodies).
+Another concern when opening gifts for kids with autism in someone else’s home: if your child is on a restricted diet, then make sure to provide treats s/he can have so s/he doesn’t feel left out (or make a grab for “forbidden” goodies).

 Is it family tradition to open gifts in the morning while wearing pajamas?
 Since this may be quite out of the ordinary, a trial run before the actual holiday might be in order.
 See how it goes by having a couple of wrapped boxes in the room on a regular weekend morning to practice opening.
 This might be a good technique for identifying triggers.